pingcap/docs-cn/tiup/tiup-cluster.md

 Scaling in a cluster means making some node(s) offline.
 This operation removes the specific node(s) from the cluster and deletes the remaining files.

-Because the offline process of the TiKV and TiDB Binlog components is asynchronous (which requires removing the node through API), and the process takes a long time (which requires continuous observation on whether the node is successfully taken offline), special treatment is given to the TiKV and TiDB Binlog components.
+Because the offline process of the TiKV, TiFlash, and TiDB Binlog components is asynchronous (which requires removing the node through API), and the process takes a long time (which requires continuous observation on whether the node is successfully taken offline), special treatment is given to the TiKV, TiFlash, and TiDB Binlog components.

-- For TiKV and Binlog:
+- For TiKV, TiFlash, and Binlog:

     - TiUP cluster takes the node offline through API and directly exits without waiting for the process to be completed.
-    - Afterwards, when a command related to the cluster operation is executed, TiUP cluster examines whether there is a TiKV/Binlog node that has been taken offline.
+    - Afterwards, when a command related to the cluster operation is executed, TiUP cluster examines whether there is a TiKV, TiFlash, or Binlog node that has been taken offline.
 If not, TiUP cluster continues with the specified operation; If there is, TiUP cluster takes the following steps:

         1. Stop the service of the node that has been taken offline.
         2. Clean up the data files related to the node.